A Gift from Above

 Message to Sardis

-3 “To the messenger of the church in Sardis write: Thus says the One who holds the seven spirits of God and the seven stars: I know your works, that you have a name for being alive, but are dead.
-2 Wake up, keep watch, and strengthen the things that remain, things that have long been close to death; for I have not found your works complete in the sight of my God.
-3 So remember how you first received and heard, and obey and repent!
-For if you refuse to wake up and watch, I will come like a thief—and you have no idea when I will fall upon you.1 4 But you do have a few names in Sardis who have not stained their garments; and these will walk with me in white, for they are worthy.
-5 He who overcomes will be dressed like this: in garments of white.
+3 “To the messenger of the church in Sardis write: Thus says the One who holds the seven spirits of God and the seven stars: I know your works, that you have a name that you are alive, but are dead.
+2 Wake up and watch, and strengthen the things that remain, things that have long been close to death; for I have not found your works complete in the sight of my God.
+3 So remember how you first received and heard—and obey and repent!
+If, therefore, you will not wake up and watch, I will come like a thief—and you will have no idea of the hour in which I shall fall upon you.1 4 But you do have a few names in Sardis who have not stained their garments; and these will walk with me in white, for they are worthy.
+5 He who overcomes will be clothed in this way: in garments of white.
 And I will never erase his name from the Scroll2 of Life, but will confess his name before my Father and before his angels.
 6 He who has an ear, let him hear what the Spirit is saying to the churches.

 Message to Philadelphia

-7 “And to the messenger of the church in Philadelphia write: Thus says the One who is holy and true, who holds the key of David, and who opens so that no one can shut, and shuts so that no one can open:3 8 I know your works (see, I have set before you an open door which no one can shut), that4 you have a little strength, and kept my word, and did not deny my name.
-9 Behold, I grant5 that some of the synagogue of Satan, of those who say they are Jews, and are not, but lie—behold, I will cause them to come and bow down at your feet, and to know that I have loved you.
-10 Because you have kept my command to patiently endure, I in turn will keep you from the hour of testing that is soon to come upon the whole world, in order to test those who live on the earth.
+7 “And to the messenger of the church in Philadelphia write: Thus says the One who is holy and true, who holds the key of David, and who opens so that no one can shut, and shuts so that no one can open:3 8 I know your works (see, I have placed before you an open door which no one can shut), that4 you have a little strength, and have kept my word, and have not denied5 my name.
+9 Behold, I grant6 that some from the synagogue of Satan—some of those who say they are Jews, and are not, but lie—behold, I will cause them to come and bow down at your feet, and to know that I have loved you.
+10 Because you have kept my command to patiently endure, I in turn will keep you from the hour of testing that is soon to come upon the whole world, in order to test those who dwell upon the earth.
 11 I am coming swiftly: Cling tightly to what you have, so that no one steals your victor’s wreath.
-12 He who overcomes, I will make him a pillar in the temple of my God, never to leave again.6 Moreover, I will write on him the name of my God, the name of the city of my God—the new Jerusalem, which comes down out of heaven from my God—and my new name.
+12 He who overcomes, I will make him a pillar in the temple of my God, never to go out again.7 Moreover, I will write on him the name of my God, the name of the city of my God—the new Jerusalem, which comes down out of heaven from my God—and my new name.
 13 He who has an ear, let him hear what the Spirit is saying to the churches.

 Message to Laodicea